OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/camera/intro.md

 ### Creating logic to record a video

 1. To prevent errors, it's best practice to  check if the **CheckCameraPlugin** action is available for the plugin.
 If the plugin isn't available for the app, display an error to the user.
-1. Otherwise, allow users to capture a video by opening the camera with **RecordVideo**.
+1. Otherwise, allow users to capture a video by opening the camera with **RecordVideo** action.
 In the **RecordVideo** action, you can set the parameters for saving the recorded media to the device’s gallery.
 1. Check if recording videos on the device works by verifying that the value of **RecordVideo.Success** is **True**.
 1. If yes, handle the picture data in **RecordVideo.MediaResult** by assigning it to a variable of the **MediaResult** data type.